Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Introduction

 \section{Introduction}

 Stroke is one of the leading causes of adult death and disability worldwide, with global incidence of 12.2 million per year \cite{Feigin_2022}.
-One of the most debilitating and common consequences after stroke is aphasia, an acquired disorder of speech and language production and comprehension, with over 30\% prevalence in patients with stroke\cite{Flowers_2016, Hartman_1981, Wade_1986}.
-Due to high heterogeneity of aphasic symptoms, diagnosis requires an in-depth assessment to uncover specific impairments and tailor speech therapy to individual patient’s needs.
-Computerized assessments have the advantage, compared to standard pen and paper tests, of being administered with minimal supervision, providing a cost-effective and accessible platform for speech and language evaluation of patients with stroke in varied settings \cite{Gruia_2023}.
-However, these digital assessments often depend on manual speech transcription and evaluation by a trained clinician, which is time-consuming, prone to inconsistencies due to inter- and intra-rater variability and are difficult to implement on a large scale.
+One of the most debilitating and common consequences after stroke is aphasia, an acquired disorder of speech and language production and comprehension, with over 30\% prevalence in patients with stroke \cite{Flowers_2016, Hartman_1981, Wade_1986}.
+Due to high heterogeneity of symptoms, diagnosis of aphasia requires an in-depth assessment to uncover specific impairments and tailor speech therapy to individual patient’s needs.
+Computerized assessments provide a cost-effective and accessible platform for post-stroke speech evaluation \cite{Gruia_2023}, but they often depend on manual transcription and scoring by trained clinicians, which is time-consuming, prone to inconsistencies, and difficult to scale.

-Advancements in automatic speech recognition (ASR) methods can fill this gap and allow for automation of speech evaluation pipelines.
+Advancements in automatic speech recognition (ASR) methods can fill this gap by automating the speech evaluation pipelines.
+The extensive linguistic knowledge embedded in foundation ASR models, acquired through pretraining on large and diverse datasets, has the potential to be leveraged in a zero and few shot learning context to automate post-stroke speech evaluation pipelines \cite{kumar2022finetuningdistortpretrainedfeatures,Church_2021}.
 However, whilst the latest ASR models perform exceedingly well on healthy speech data \cite{Radford_2023}, several limitations have hindered the translation of ASR to pathological speech analysis.
-Firstly, currently available ASR models have been trained on healthy speech, limiting their generalizability to pathological speech.
+Firstly, current ASR models have been trained on healthy speech, limiting their generalizability to pathological speech.
 Secondly, the potential variability in speech impairments in aphasia necessitates large clinical speech databases for effective training of ASR models, which are currently relatively limited.

-The extensive linguistic knowledge embedded in foundation ASR model, acquired through pretraining on large and diverse datasets, has the potential to be leveraged in a zero and few shot learning context to automate post-stroke speech evaluation pipelines \cite{kumar2022finetuningdistortpretrainedfeatures,Church_2021}.